 There are a few things I’m confident about when it comes to rating food on a first bite—and chicken shawarma is definitely one of them.
-Being Middle Eastern, I grew up with this boldly spiced shaved meat (sometimes lamb or beef, but chicken is my favorite).
-So trust me when I say this one is good—better than most restaurants that have it on their menu.
-This chicken shawarma is properly spiced, with no single spice overpowering the others.
-It’s juicy, never dry, and will have you coming back for seconds.
-A true showstopper of a meal, and if you love authentic Middle Eastern food, you’ll absolutely love this.
+Being Middle Eastern, I grew up with this boldly spiced shaved meat, sometimes lamb or beef, on occasion turkey, but chicken is my absolute favorite.
+I can tell after one bite if the dish has been properly executed, and if not, what needs to change.
+So trust me when I say this one isn’t just good, it might be the best you ever have.

 chicken shawarma on a vertical spit

 If you have the patience to put together a spice blend, and even more as the chicken marinates, this recipe is for you.
 It’s not hard to make, but it does call for a good amount of spices and a little time.
-Trust me, though—this might just be the best chicken shawarma you’ve ever had.
+Trust me, though the effort is worth it.

 I’ve had a lot of shawarma in my life, the good, the bad, and the downright ugly.
 The kind that you spend weeks dreaming about.
 Please, please, please make your own spice mix instead of using a store-bought one.
-It’s a lot of spices, but trust me, it’s absolutely worth it!
+Store bought never lives up tot he flavor, often overpowered with turmeric or coriander.

 • Turmeric – This one only comes out if its absolutely necessary.
 Do yourself a favor, when mixing the chicken with the spices, either wear gloves or use tongs.
 I forgot and had yellow fingers for three days.